me-and/whitespace-compiler/README.md

     *   `GETC`: Read a character and place it in the location given by the top of the stack.
     *   `GETN`: Read a number and place it in the location given by the top of the stack.

 Labels can be arbitrary strings of alphanumeric characters, plus `-` and `_`; the compiler will automatically convert them to Whitespace labels.
-Numbers should be decimal, optionally preceded by `+` or `-`.
+Numbers should be decimal, optionally preceded by `-`.

 Thus the annotated example given at the bottom of [the Whitespace homepage][Whitespace] is as follows: